DevrexLabs/devrexlabs.github.io/docs/proxy/index.md

           .Select(r => new ReminderView(r)).ToArray();
     }
 {% endhighlight %}

+_Note.
+This is ugly design and needs reworking_
 {% comment %}

-_ Note.
-This is ugly design and needs reworking _

 ##  Design Considerations
 Keep in mind that query and command results and parameters are cloned.
 All results and arguments have to be serializable.
-Design your model as a facade for your domain and keep it simple!
-The following code will not do as intended because the object returned by `GetReminder()` is a clone of the real object
+Design your model as a facade for your domain and keep it simple!!
+The following code will not do as intended because the object returned by `GetReminder()` is a clone of the real object.
 {% endcomment %}

 {% highlight csharp %}